Tuesday, October 25, 2011

 White as a Sheet: BLACK MOON (1934) and PARANORMAL ACTIVITY 2 (2010)

-Lacking any kind of central figure to care about aside from Wray and Muse, the film is a little too reliant on atmosphere and expectation.
-The ominousness builds up for the big ceremony but it's a bit of an anticlimax for all that.
-The kid's maid is killed early on when she keeps objecting to the child being given things like knives and voodoo dolls to play with, but we don't see the murder or the body.
+Lacking any kind of central figure to care about, aside from Wray and Muse (both minor figures in the film) makes the film a little too reliant on atmosphere and expectation.
+The ominousness builds up for the big ceremony but it's so 'respectful' when it comes it's a bit of an anticlimax.
+The kid's maid is killed early on when she keeps objecting to the child being given things like knives and voodoo dolls to play with, but we don't see the murder or even the body.
+Why?
+This is a horror movie, after all.
 Wray wires for Holt to come and take them home but the wire operator is killed before he can send it.
-Even so, we side with the voodoo set because we're waiting for something genuinely 'bad' to happen right up until they try to sacrifice Muse's girl, becoming a bit like the thugees in GUNGA DIN.
-But we do like Holt's relationship with his little daughter.
-They have a genuine bond and he's not a simpering sort, he's a rough and ready 70s dad type and she loves it.
+At least we get to see the explosion.

 2 comments: